atduskgreg/ofxaddons.com/Readme.md

     $ rails r 'Importer.run'

-The importer currently logs into the rails log for whatever env you're running (e.g. log/devlopment.log)
+The importer currently logs into the rails log for whatever env you're running (e.g. log/devlopment.log).
+A simple way to monitor is to tail the log file:

+    $ tail -f log/development.log

 ##### Caching